How Much Does It Cost to Live In Panama?

 The cost of living is relatively high in Panama and anyone coming here shouldn’t assume that living in Panama City is less expensive than living in a city of a similar size in the USA.

-Minimum wage in Panama is around 360$ which makes it acceptable to live and be sure that all expenses will be covered.
+The minimum wage in Panama is around 360$ which makes it acceptable to live and be sure that all expenses will be covered.

-Average salary in Panama amounts to around 700$, so – considering the prices here – one can live a comfortable life in this country.
+The average salary in Panama amounts to around 700$, so – considering the prices here – one can live a comfortable life in this country.